voiceflow/runtime-client-js/README.md

 #### Enabling Stricter Typing

+The Runtime Client is implemented in TypeScript and has strict types on all of its methods.
+The `.variables` submodule can also be configured to support stricter types.

-The `.variables` submodule supports stricter typing, as long as you provide a variable **schema** to the `RuntimeClient`.
-Once you do, the `.variables` methods like `.get()` will be able to intelligently determine the variable type, based on the variable name you pass as an argument (see below).
+To do this, you must supply a variable **schema** to the `RuntimeClient`.
+Once you do, variable methods like `.get()` will deduce the variable type based on the variable name you pass in as an argument (see below).

 Since Voiceflow apps are loaded in at runtime, it is impossible for the `RuntimeClient` to deduce the types of variables for you.
-So it is up to you to define what types you expect to receive from your Voiceflow app.
+It is up to you to define what types you expect to receive and to ensure your Voiceflow app will only send back what you expect.

 ```ts
 export type VFVariablesSchema = {